Don Pendleton: Executioner series (1969–1980)

 The best-selling Executioner series made the men's action-adventure genre popular in the late 1960s and 1970s, and Pendleton was known as "the father of action adventure", a term he coined.
 Pendleton's novels revolved around Sergeant Mack Bolan's one-man war against the Mafia, beginning with War Against the Mafia (1969) and ending with Satan's Sabbath (1980), after which Pendleton licensed the rights to his Executioner characters to the Harlequin publishing group.

 In the pulp tradition, Pendleton's Mack Bolan, a former United States Army sergeant and Vietnam War veteran, was larger than life, responsible for killing hundreds of mobsters over the course of Pendleton's 38 novels.
 Like many pulp characters, Bolan left a trademark "calling card" — in his case, a marksman's medal.

 After 15 Executioner novels, Pendleton became involved in a legal battle with the publisher, Pinnacle Books, over ownership of the series.
-Pinnacle had the next entry, The Executioner #16: Sicilian Slaughter, written by William Crawford under the pseudonym "Jim Peterson".
-Pendleton ignored "Sicilian Slaughter" and wrote The Executioner #17: Jersey Guns, as a sequel to #15, Panic in Philly, under a contract with New American Library.
+Pinnacle had the next entry, The Executioner #16: Sicilian Slaughter, written by William Crawford under the pseudonym Jim Peterson.
+Pendleton ignored Sicilian Slaughter and wrote The Executioner #17: Jersey Guns, as a sequel to #15, Panic in Philly, under a contract with New American Library.
 The contract was ultimately voided by the terms of his settlement with Pinnacle and he returned to Pinnacle for 21 more novels.

 Spin-offs (1980–present)

 Since 1980, The Executioner, Mack Bolan books and spinoffs - Able Team, Phoenix Force, Stony Man, and Mack Bolan - have been written by Harlequin's team of writers.
 The Harlequin Gold Eagle books moved Bolan into a fight against terrorism, in whose course he was given the cover identity of "Colonel John Macklin Phoenix."
-Since 1980, Harlequin has produced new novels, and the writer's name is mentioned on the copyright page as a provider of "a contribution" to the work, pushing the number of Mack Bolan novels into the hundreds; all of them bear the byline, Don Pendleton's Mack Bolan.
+Since 1980, Harlequin has produced new novels, and the writer's name is mentioned on the copyright page as a provider of "a contribution" to the work, pushing the number of Mack Bolan novels into the hundreds; all of them bear the byline Don Pendleton's Mack Bolan.

 Joe Copp, Private Eye series (1987–1992)

 Pendleton's other enduring series was the Joe Copp, Private Eye novels, told in the first person by 6'3", 260 lb.
 Joe Copp, a private investigator.
 The novels were formulaic hardboiled detective fiction, always opening in the middle of the story, with Copp pursuing a variety of criminals, with the story then flashing back to the beginning to describe how Copp got into his current predicament.
-The Joe Copp series of six hardcover novels often had over-the-top action moments reminiscent to those found of Mickey Spillane's Mike Hammer.
+The Joe Copp series of six novels often had over-the-top action moments reminiscent of those found in Mickey Spillane's Mike Hammer.
 The books were first published in hardcover by Donald I. Fine and then released in paperback by Harper.